COSC203 Web, Databases, and Networks

 πŸ“ Task 11: Install mysql2

-1. First, kill the server
+1. First, kill the backend server

 2. run npm install mysql2